What is tularemia?

 Who gets tularemia?

 Anyone can get tularemia, but it is thought of as a disease that mostly affects rabbit hunters and people (especially children) who have had tick bites in areas where the disease occurs.
+About 200 human cases of tularemia are reported each year in the United States.
+On average, three human cases of tularemia are reported in Virginia each year.

 How is tularemia spread?